nicholas512/GS_doc/docs/source/Installation.rst

 Installation
 ============

 This describes the steps required to get GlobSim up and running.
-You can either install all the packages and dependencies yourself, or you can `Run GlobSim on a docker container`_.
+You can either install all the packages and dependencies yourself, or you can learn about :ref:`docker`.

 Requirements
 ------------